fResult/Just-Systems-Design/exercises/10_design-tinder/README.md

 - `bio`: *string*
 - `pictures`: *string\[\]*, a list of blob-store addresses

-The *`userId`* field will be automatically assigned to the user, while most of the other fields will be set by the user when creating or editing their profile.\
+The *`userId`* field will be automatically assigned to the user.\
+Most of the other fields will be set by the user when creating or editing their profile.\
-The user's `geoLocation` can be updated any time that the user opens the Tinder app and is in a different location than the one stored in their profile.
+The user's `geoLocation` can be updated anytime the user opens the Tinder app and is in a different location than the one stored in their profile.

-With 50 million users and an estimated upper bound of ~2KB per profile (pictures excluded), we'll need 2KB * 50e6 = 100GB of storage per region, or 1-5TB in total, assuming 10-50 regional databases.\
+With 50 million users and an estimated upper limit of ~2KB per profile (excluding pictures), we will need 2KB * 50e6 = 100GB of storage per region.\
+This totals 1-5TB, assuming 10-50 regional databases.\
-This is very little storage space.
+This is a very small amount of storage space.

-As far as pictures are concerned, we can assume that users will have an average of five pictures each, with an upper bound of ~2MB per picture (high-quality, 1920×1080p).\
+For pictures, we assume users will have an average of five pictures per user, with an upper limit of ~2MB per picture (high-quality, 1920×1080p).\
-We'll almost certainly want to reduce the dimensions of pictures, since they'll only be viewable on small mobile screens, and we'll perform some lossy compression on them, because we can afford to lose a bit of quality.\
+We will reduce the dimensions of pictures since they will only be viewed on small mobile screens.\
+We will also perform some lossy compression to reduce quality slightly.\
-We can assume that this will bring pictures down to roughly ~50KB per picture (~200-500KB after dimension reduction and ~50KB after lossy compression).
+This will bring pictures down to roughly ~50KB per picture (~200-500KB after dimension reduction and ~50KB after lossy compression).

 $$
 \begin{aligned}